Architecture of Individuation (AOI)

 Physicalism’s terminus must generate — from nothing experiential — everything experiential.
 The transition from non-experience to experience is the hard problem of consciousness, and the history of attempts to explain it is a history of restating the problem in different vocabularies (neural correlates, information integration, global workspace, higher-order representation) without dissolving it.
 The terminus lacks the resources for the job.

 Idealism’s terminus must differentiate — from a rich, active, self-knowing reality — into bounded, partial perspectives.
 This is also a genuine explanatory burden.
-Sections II-IV of this essay have attempted to show what differentiation structurally requires, what configurations it produces, and why those configurations are stable and generative.
+Sections II–IV have attempted to show what differentiation structurally requires, what configurations it produces, and why those configurations are stable and generative.
 The terminus — mind with intrinsic being, mind that exceeds conceptualization — is the kind of thing that can plausibly differentiate, because differentiation is something a rich, active reality can do.
 The burden is real but tractable.

 - Daoism: “The Dao that can be told is not the eternal Dao” (Laozi, Daodejing 1).
 The ground cannot be captured in the language it gives rise to.